edgedb/edgedb/docs/guides/auth/magic_link.rst

 Magic Link Auth
 ================

-:edb-alt-title: Integrating EdgeDB Auth's Magic Link provider
+:edb-alt-title: Integrating Gel Auth's Magic Link provider

 Magic Link is a passwordless authentication method that allows users to log in via a unique, time-sensitive link sent to their email.
 This guide will walk you through integrating Magic Link authentication with your application using EdgeDB Auth.